If you coach children, you have to take particular care to avoid repetitive stress

-By the end of the lesson, Tim's wrist was painful and the damage had been done.
-Basically, his wrist joint was not strong enough to withstand two hours of friendly competition (if such a thing is possible with young athletes!) followed by a lesson which focused on one particularly demanding movement.
+By the end of the lesson, Tim's wrist was painful, and the damage had been done.
+His wrist joint was not strong enough to withstand two hours of friendly competition (if such a thing is possible with young athletes!) followed by a lesson that focused on one demanding movement.
 As a result, Tim suffered an overuse wrist tendinitis injury.
-The clear lesson here is that demanding movements should be concentrated into smaller coaching segments or only worked on when the athlete is completely fresh.
-Tim's injury obviously was not caused intentionally, but at the same time it can be considered to be the result of a "training error".
+The clear lesson here is that challenging movements should be concentrated into smaller coaching segments or only worked on when the athlete is completely fresh.
+Tim's injury was not caused intentionally, but at the same time, it can be considered to be the result of a "training error".
 A training error occurs when you perform "too much, too soon" or "too much, too tired".
 Young athletes are much more sensitive to training errors, and as coaches, we must, therefore, be as vigilant as we can.

 How this applies to Tim

 The answer to the problem of calculating suitable training doses is to apply the same planning to all coaching sessions that you apply to strength or power workouts.
-When you are coaching a movement that involves high forces, or when you are teaching a new exercise you need to plan in advance a fixed limit of repetitions.
+When you are coaching a movement that involves high forces, or when you are teaching a new exercise, you need to plan a fixed limit of repetitions.
 If Tim had hit 20 topspin serves and then moved onto another activity, he probably would not have been injured.
-The next training session he could have hit 40 serves and progressed methodically from this gentle starting point.
-I believe that if you take this kind of measured approach you are less likely to injure your athletes during training.
+In the next training session, he could have hit 40 serves and progressed methodically from this gentle starting point.
+I believe that if you take this kind of measured approach, you are less likely to injure your athletes during training.

-Whereas adults, when they want a leisure activity are more likely to go for a five-mile continuous run, children will perform multiple sprints with rest periods over the course of an afternoon's play.
-You do not need to be frightened of teaching children demanding tasks or movements, just do not give them too many and always allow generous rest periods.
-This way you will reduce most injury risks.
+Whereas adults, when they want a leisure activity are more likely to go for a five-mile continuous run, children will perform multiple sprints with rest periods for an afternoon's play.
+You do not need to be frightened of teaching children demanding tasks or movements.
+Please do not give them too many and always allow generous rest periods.
+This way, you will reduce most injury risks.

-Having analysed the causes of Tim's injury and the implications of training errors, a synopsis of Tim's rehabilitation period is also a very good example of what can happen when trying to recover from an injury.
+Having analysed the causes of Tim's injury, and the implications of training errors, a synopsis of Tim's rehabilitation period is also an excellent example of what can happen when trying to recover from an injury.
 After his injury occurred, Tim rested from tennis for a few days.
 When he tried to play again, the pain returned.
-He then rested again and then played again, with the same result.
+He then rested and then played, with the same result.
 At this point, he visited a physiotherapist for treatment.
-By then Tim's parents were increasingly concerned about the persistent recurrence of pain and accepted my recommendation that Tim should rest completely from tennis and simply do general PE at school and fitness training until his wrist was 100% perfect.
-Sometimes it is very difficult to persuade young athletes to take a proper rest from their sport, but it is essential to give the developing body a proper chance to heal completely.
+By then, Tim's parents were increasingly concerned about the persistent recurrence of pain.
+They accepted my recommendation that Tim should rest completely from tennis and do general PE at school and fitness training until his wrist was 100% perfect.
+Sometimes it isn't easy to persuade young athletes to take a proper rest from their sport, but it is essential to give the developing body a decent chance to heal completely.

 For Tim, since it was his dominant hand, the healing process was probably slowed down by the fact that he could not avoid using his wrist in daily life, which meant he had to be extra patient.
-As for rehabilitation exercises, Tim performed regular stretching exercises for the wrist and forearm muscles, and after a three-week complete rest when the pain had gone I gave Tim a wrist extension exercise to perform each day at home.
-This was done with a 1kg dumbbell with the aim of building the strength in his wrist.
+As for rehabilitation exercises, Tim performed regular stretching exercises for the wrist and forearm muscles, and after a three-week complete rest when the pain had gone.
+I gave Tim a wrist extension exercise to perform each day at home.
+This was done with a 1kg dumbbell to build strength in his wrist.
 After a further, precautionary fortnight, Tim played tennis for the first time, but only for five minutes.
 There was no adverse reaction to this session, so he repeated the five-minute hit three times during that first week.

-The following week he played tennis three times for 10 minutes each session and the next week he played three times for 20 minutes.
+The following week he played tennis three times for 10 minutes each session, and the next week he played three times for 20 minutes.
 During this week the wrist began to bother him again, and I asked whether he had kept up the wrist strength exercises and he said he had not.
-He reintroduced the exercises and the wrist has been fine ever since.
-After another week, Tim was able to complete an hour of normal tennis lessons.
+He reintroduced the activities, and the wrist has been fine ever since.
+After another week, Tim was able to complete an hour of regular tennis lessons.

 The whole process took about two months before Tim could compete again.
 This involved some tough decisions on his part, to be patient and not to play again for what must at his age have seemed an eternity.
-In addition, further patience was needed in order to progress back into tennis very slowly.
+Also, further patience was needed to progress back into tennis very slowly.
 I often see young athletes taking only the minimum rest until the pain subsides before resuming a full training schedule, with the frequent result, a recurrence of the injury.